-The earliest innovations of "classical" sculpture had already been adopted by the Etruscans who traded with the Greek colonies of southern Italy, well before Ancient Rome was a city to be reckoned with.
+The first innovations of sculpture had already been adopted by the Etruscans who traded with the Greek colonies of southern Italy, well before Rome was a city to be reckoned with.

 At the basis of Greek sculpture we can find a journey of growing consciousness of the individual and his place within the world about him.
-The application of proportion to the human figure (and to architecture also) is a well known achievement but we shouldn’t forget the debt owed to the Egyptians before them who likewise applied predefined proportions to their pyramids and sculptures.
+The concept of the application of proportion to the human figure (and to architecture also) are a well known achievement but we shouldn’t forget the debt owed to the Egyptians before them who likewise applied predefined proportions to their pyramids and sculptures.

-If we consider the Etruscans as a sort of pre-Roman we should consider the achievement in clay figures such as the Apollo of Veii which has astonishing vitality as well as being distinctly Italic in nature.
-The very statue of the she-Wolf feeding Romulus and Remus kept at the Capitoline museums is believed to have been forged in an Etruscan workshop under Roman commission.
+If we consider the Etruscans as a sort of proto-Roman we should consider the achievement in clay figures such as the Apollo of Veii which has astonishing vitality as well as being distinctly Italic in nature.
+The very statue of the she-Wolf feeding Romulus and Remus kept at the Capitoline museums was forged in an Etruscan workshop under Roman commission.

-Perhaps the great achievement of the Greeks was that of interpreting man in his natural surroundings: studying and analyzing to such a degree as to render proportion and then make that magical step in understanding that in order to convey movement one has to resort to an acceptable degree of distortion.
+Perhaps the great achievement of the Greeks is that of interpreting man in his natural surroundings: studying and analyzing to such a degree as to render proportion and then make that magical step in understanding that in order to convey movement one has to resort to a degree of distortion.

 Having said all this, even in the art of sculpture the Romans eventually impressed their own character which tended towards the description of actual events and compositional structures akin to those of modern publicity: aimed at an appeal for mass audiences.
 We can see evidence of this growing artistic movement in works starting from the Columns of Trajan and Antoninus right through the following centuries and into the Dark Ages.